NotThatJonas/ClickyGame/README.md

 * `COUNTERS` displayed to the top right and left of the board keep track of your current as well as top score.

-* `CLICK` your way to the sit the Iron Throne!

-### Summary

-* `CLICKY-GAME` is built with `React.js`.
-Thus, the application is component based, able to keeps track of change events using `state`, and updates to the page render dynamically and without page refresh.